 - Turn off contact sync for accounts that should not keep writing into the address book.

-- If your SIM still contains old entries, import what matters once, then stop treating the SIM as an active contact source.
+- If your SIM still holds old entries, import what matters once, then stop treating the SIM as an active contact source.

-On Pixel and other phones that use Google Contacts:
+On Pixel and other phones using Google Contacts:

 - Open Contacts.